Spl0itable/nosflare/README.md

 # Nosflare

-Nosflare is a serverless [Nostr](https://github.com/fiatjaf/nostr) relay purpose-built for [Cloudflare Workers](https://workers.cloudflare.com/) and the [Cloudflare KV](https://www.cloudflare.com/products/workers-kv/) store.
+Nosflare is a serverless [Nostr](https://github.com/fiatjaf/nostr) relay purpose-built for [Cloudflare Workers](https://workers.cloudflare.com/) and a [Cloudflare R2](https://www.cloudflare.com/developer-platform/r2/) bucket.

 This relay is designed to be easy to deploy, scalable, and cost-effective, leveraging Cloudflare's edge computing infrastructure to provide a resilient relay for the Nostr decentralized social  protocol.